 Find out more about our mental health outpatient group programs.

 Medication and Wellness Clinic

-Referrals to this clinic must be made by a MSH psychiatrist.
+Referrals to this clinic must be made by an Oak Valley Health psychiatrist.

 Repetitive transcranial magnetic stimulation (rTMS) is a non-invasive Health Canada-approved treatment for patients living with major depression disorder. rTMS targets regions of the brain that are overactive or underactive in patients with depression.
 It uses an electromagnet that discharges short, finely-focused magnetic pulses into the brain to stimulate nerve cells and enhance cognitive control.

 rTMS is typically well-tolerated and side effects are minimal.
 The treatment runs five days per week between four and six weeks.
-This treatment is available to our clients with attending psychiatrists within Oak Valley Health Hospital.
+This treatment is available to our clients with attending psychiatrists within Oak Valley Health.

 Offers group therapy programs to support women’s health to improve quality of life.